 Many people are only a paycheck away from having the electricity disconnected.
 We aim to prevent that from happening to anyone who is truly in financial desperation.
 In cooperation with Florida Power & Light Company and the Ft.
 Pierce Utilities Authority, LIHEAP can pay utility bills for households that qualify up to twice a year.

 For information on eligibility requirements, please contact our office at (772) 461-7788.

-During the winter months, we keep our doors open to offer a warm, safe place for those in need to congregate and sleep.
-We provide hot meals, access to personal hygiene products, and hot showers through our partnership with the Assembly of Jesus Christ Church.
-The shelter is officially closed for the season and will reopen once the temperature drops to 40 degrees.
-For those who are homeless, there are services available through many of our community partners.
+During inclement weather and emergencies, we keep our doors open to offer a warm, safe place for those in need to congregate and sleep.
+We provide hot meals, access to personal hygiene products, and hot showers.
+The shelter is currently open.
+For those who are homeless, there are additional services available through many of our community partners.
 To Volunteer please click here!

 ITIOC provides free HIV and STI prevention, testing and education services to the community, including on-site and outreach testing, rapid and OraSure testing, HIV counseling and referrals.

 For more information on these services, please feel free to contact us at (772) 461-7788.

 Mary's clothes closet provides clothes and small household items for those in need.
 We gladly will accept clean clothing items for men, women, boys, and girls.
 Also, small working home appliances are accepted.
 If you have items to donate please contact us at (772) 461-7788.